 Return to FAQ Natural Therapies

 7. “Is there a diet I could follow which would cure my A-Fib?”

-No, there’s no diet to “cure” your A-Fib.
+No. Right now, we don’t know of any diet to “cure” your A-Fib.
 But you may be able to reduce or improve your A-Fib symptoms.

 Start with a ‘heart healthy’ diet (and healthy lifestyle).
 There are lots of on-line resources and books about eating healthy for your heart.
 The U.S. National Heart, Lung and Blood Institute recommends the “DASH” eating plan which reduces the risk of developing cardiovascular disease.
 Also see our FAQ answer to: “Is a whole food or organic diet helpful for patients with Atrial Fibrillation?